RjSup/Graphics_Engine_Learning/about.md

         * error, function, line number

     * gldebugmessagecallback - specify func pointer to opengl - opengl calls when error

+12. uniforms
+    * a way to get data from the cpu into the shader
+    * set per draw - can set it up before drawing
+    *

+- attributes are per vertex but same concept

+13. vertex arrays
+    * A way to bind vertex buffers with a certain specification for layout of that vertex buffer
+    * for multiple objects
+    * contains state - of objects

+- doesnt reallt exist in other graphics libs

 - tips
     * use c++ types - important when using multiple API's etc